OfficeDev/teams-toolkit/packages/sdk/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+If you'd like to contribute to this library, please read the [contribution guide](CONTRIBUTING.md) to learn more about how to build and test the code.

+## Reporting security issues and bugs

+Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC)  secure@microsoft.com.
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://technet.microsoft.com/en-us/security/ff852094.aspx).

 ## Related projects

 - [Microsoft Teams Toolkit for Visual Studio Code](https://github.com/OfficeDev/TeamsFx/tree/main/packages/vscode-extension)